Waller-Lab/SpectralDiffuserCam/README.md

  * calibration.mat - includes the calibratated point spread function, filter function, and wavelength list
  * four sample raw measurements

-Please place the downloaded data in SampleData folder the Python and/or Matlab folders.

 ## Setup
 Clone this project using: